treygriffith/oz/README.md

 ## Extending Oz
 Oz does not include any tags in its core.
-There are however, a few tags that were developed for a baseline Oz use case.
+There are however, a few tags that were developed for a baseline Oz use case, and are included in the [Oz Bundle](http://github.com/treygriffith/oz-bundle).
 Those tags are:

 * [oz-attr](http://github.com/treygriffith/oz-attr) Bind an attribute value to a property
 * [oz-each](http://github.com/treygriffith/oz-each) Render each element for each member of an Array